qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/networkanalysis.rst

 Shortest path (point to layer)
 ------------------------------
-Computes optimal (shortest or fastest) route between given start point and multiple end points defined by point vector layer.
+Computes optimal (shortest or fastest) route between a given start point and multiple end points defined by a point vector layer.

 Parameters
 ..........